Hackingzone/airgeddon/README.md

 - Assisted Handshake file capture.<br/>
 - Cleaning and optimizing Handshake captured files.<br/>
 - Offline password decrypt on WPA/WPA2 captured files (dictionary, bruteforce and rule based).<br/>
-- Evil Twin attacks based on different methods (only AP, with sniffing, sslstrip, captive portal).<br/>
+- Evil Twin attacks: Only AP to sniff with external sniffer.
+Coming soon with integrated sniffing, sslstrip and captive portal.<br/>
 - Compatibility with many Linux distros (see requirements section).<br/>
 - Easy targeting and selection in every section.<br/>
 - Drag and drop files on console window for entering file paths.<br/>